My Denim Journey

 Eugenia-Hargrove-Age-of-Grace-1

-Fast forward to now, the latest denim jean trends include styles that are wide-leg, have undone seams or raw hem, are cropped, have slit hems, embroidery, and high-low hemlines.
+Fast forward to now, the latest denim jean trends include wide-leg styles, have undone seams or raw hem, are cropped, have slit hems, embroidery, and high-low hemlines.
 So this is my denim jean journey, what is yours?
 Please do share.

 Siggy